tiny-rl/tiny-rl.github.io/docs/example/4_onnx.md

 # <center>Creating a ONNX model</center>
 To continue our tiny rl journey, we will need to make this model compatible with the embedded microcontroller.
-This requires us to convert the PyTorch {cite}`ONNX` model to an ONNX {cite}`ONNX` model.
+This requires us to convert the [PyTorch](https://pytorch.org) model to an [ONNX](https://onnx.ai/) model. {cite}`onnx`

 The conversion code looks like this:
 ```python